Singaporeans Study: Top 5 FAQs About Dentistry

 ||Bachelor of Dental Science (Hons)

-3. How many places are open for international students in both universities?
+3. How many places are open for international students in these two universities?

-4. Why does The University of Adelaide require an interview and a test while UQ does not require them?
+4. Why does The University of Adelaide require an interview and a test while UQ does not?

 5. What are the key highlights of these universities in terms of facilities and support?